comprna/CHEUI/README.md

   -v, --version           show program's version number and exit -s <str>, --suffix_name <str>
-                          name to use for output files -n CPU, --cpu CPU       Number of cores to use
+                          name to use for output files -n CPU, --cpu CPU       Number of CPUs (threads) to use
 ```

 Example command of the preprocessing step for m6A: